DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The collection manager identifies (enters or generates an ID-number for) the
    specimen.

 #.
-The collection manager enters relevant information about the specimen and
+The collection manager enters relevant information about the specimen
-   the default preparation.
+   (e.g. a moss) and the default preparation (e.g. a herbarium sheet).

 #.
 The collection manager selects the default preparation and creates a child
    preparation.

 #.
-The collection manager enters information about the child preparation.
+The collection manager enters information about the child preparation
+   (e.g. a package mounted on the herbarium sheet).

 #.
 The collection manager moves the specimen to the new child preparation.